-Atmospheric Sciences at UWM began in the late 1960s in the College of Engineering and Applied Sciences and the College of Letters and Science’s Dept. of Geography.
+The Atmospheric Science program began in the late 1960s as a graduate-only program, first in the College of Engineering and Applied Sciences and later in the College of Letters and Science’s Dept. of Geography.
 The first M.S. and Ph.D. recipients with concentrations in atmospheric sciences graduated in 1968 and 1972, respectively.
-Noteworthy faculty during this time include world-renowned climate dynamicist Stefan Hastenrath; broadcast legend Walt Lyons; and Werner Baum, who served as UWM’s Chancellor between 1973-79 and as the President of the American Meteorological Society in 1977.

 Statement of Commitment